mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Post-Autoconversion Migration Procedure

-Shared-tier clusters will automatically convert in March 2025 to Flex clusters in Atlas, retaining all data.
+Shared-tier clusters will automatically convert in March 2025 or later to Flex clusters in Atlas, retaining all data.

 The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure: